 Finding the right acting technique is about as personal a decision an actor can make.
 It can also be painstaking.
 As you’re well aware, there’s no direct path to success in this business—if there were, every single actor would be on it!

-- Stanislavsky: Considered by many to be the father of what’s known today as “method acting,” the Stanislavsky system was founded by Konstantin Stanislavsky and is based on the idea of the “art of experiencing.”
+- Konstantin Stanislavsky: Stanislavsky’s System is based on the idea of the “art of experiencing.”
 The intent is to ignite an actor’s conscious thought to affect their less conscious expression in their performance, as far as emotion and subconscious behaviors.

-- Strasberg: Lee Strasberg extrapolated upon Stanislavsky’s technique to create “The Method” but focused on the psychological aspects.
-The approach is for actors to evoke their own applicable experiences in order to bring them closer to those of their character, which Strasberg called “emotion memory.”
+- Lee Strasberg: A student of Stanislavsky, Strasberg reworked the System to create “The Method” by focusing on the psychological aspects of acting.
+Actors are expected to recall their own lived experiences in order to bring them closer to those of their character, which Strasberg called “emotion memory.”

-- Stella Adler: Stella Adler also worked with and expanded upon Stanislavsky’s method, though she stringently opposed the idea of drudging up past experiences for the sake of acting, deeming it unhealthy.
-Rather, she created a system that revolves around the development of independent actors, the power of the imagination, the importance of action, script interpretation, and the cultivation of a rich humanity.
+- Stella Adler: Adler also worked with and expanded upon Stanislavsky’s method, though she opposed the idea of dredging up past experiences for the sake of acting.
+Rather, she created a system that revolves around interpreting the script, the power of the imagination, and the importance of action.

-- Meisner: Developed by Sanford Meisner, the Meisner technique, too, builds on Stanislavsky.
-Its primary goal is for the actor to “get out of his or her head” to enable him or her to act in response to a given circumstance based on instinct, thus creating a natural performance.
+- Sanford Meisner: The Meisner technique, too, builds on Stanislavsky.
+Its primary goal is for the actor to “get out of their head” to enable them to act in response to a given circumstance based on instinct, thus creating a natural performance.

 While you should never compare yourself to others, knowing which established actors have relied or rely on each respective technique can help you figure out which method to choose by pinpointing the career or work you’d most like to emulate.
 Check out some of the actors most closely associated with each technique:

-- Sir John Gielgud, Emmy, Grammy, Oscar, and Tony winner
+- John Gielgud, Emmy, Grammy, Oscar, and Tony winner

 - Al Pacino, Oscar, Emmy, and Tony winner